Defence Force wants charges over death of soldier dismissed

-The New Zealand Defence Force is pushing back against a decision to prosecute after a soldier died jumping from a helicopter in a training exercise.
+The New Zealand Defence Force is pushing back against a decision to prosecute after a soldier died during a training exercise in 2019.

 The 35-year-old was flown to Auckland City Hospital where he was later pronounced dead.